nicolabs/nicolabs.net/_posts/2023-06-23-An-email-domain-for-your-family.md

 In this tutorial we don't want to host the email server ourselves, so you may choose any email provider offering a *forwarding* service to external email addresses (I guess they all provide it).
 It may be the one of your personal mailbox or a totally different one.
-Often the domain registrar itself will offer it already so you probably don't need to go further.
+Often the domain registrar itself will offer this already so you probably don't need to go further.

-**For each family member (after having configured the MX records) you will need to add a forward rule** :
+**For each family member you will need to add a forward rule** :

 | From                 | To                         |
 |----------------------|----------------------------|